-- Staff should recognise that there are additional safeguarding implications when arranging a meeting with a pupil on a one-to-one basis. - One-to-one meetings should be pre-arranged in MS Teams using the "schedule a meeting" function, whereby ensuring that the meeting is added to the Teams Calendar. - When creating a one-to-one meeting, an additional member of staff (preferably HoD/HsM/DSL or Deputy DSL) should be added to the meeting.
-This member of staff does not need to be present for the entire meeting, but having the ability to drop-in just as they might a classroom is an important additional safeguarding measure. - It is good practice for staff organising a regular one-to-one meeting via MS Teams to inform the HsM and parent. - If a member of staff is not happy with any aspect of a pupil's approach to the meeting then the member of staff can turn off the video function OR bring the meeting to an end and report concerns through to the DSL / HoD/ HsM.
+- 3. When creating a one-to-one meeting, an additional member of staff (preferably HoD/HsM/DSL or Deputy DSL) should be added to the meeting.
+This member of staff does not need to be present for the entire meeting, but having the ability to drop-in just as they might a classroom is an important additional safeguarding measure. - 4.
+It is good practice for staff organising a one-to-one meeting via MS Teams to inform the HsM and parent. - 5.
+If a member of staff is not happy with any aspect of a pupil's approach to the meeting then the member of staff can turn off the video function OR bring the meeting to an end and report concerns through to the DSL / HoD/ HsM.